 • Applicants must be enrolled as full-time students in an accredited undergraduate (sophomore level or above) or graduate program at a college or university and be registered to take at least 9 credit hours of coursework per semester.
 Eligible programs of study include, but are not limited to: Engineering; Earth Sciences; Landscape Architecture; City/Urban Planning; Environmental Sciences; Computer Science; Architecture; Mathematics; Emergency Management; or Education.
 Fulfillment of the intent of this requirement will be at the sole discretion of the Scholarship Committee.

-• The scholarship recipient will also have the option to attend the 2024 CASFM Conference held September 30–October 3 in Beaver Creek.
+• The scholarship recipient will also have the option to attend the 2026 CASFM Conference.
 Registration and three nights’ lodging at the conference are included.

 Recipients